contrailcirrus/pycontrails/CONTRIBUTING.md

 """
 ```

-When you specify a type outside of **Parameters**, then you have to use the
+When you specify a type outside of **Parameters**, you have to use the
 [sphinx cross-referencing syntax](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#cross-referencing-python-objects):

 ```python